aibolem/vexflow-wiki-vexchords/Build-Instructions.md

     $ npm start
     $ npm test

+The above steps downloads, builds, and executes the tests for VexFlow.

 ## The Long Way

 To setup the build environments, first install NodeJS and `npm`.
 Then, from the `vexflow/` directory (this repo), run: